 Peripheral Artery Disease Treatment in Phoenix, Arizona

-Peripheral vascular disease PVD / Peripheral Arterial Disease is a chronic disease where plaque gradually builds up in the arteries leading to limited blood flow or entirely block the flow of blood also called an occlusion.
+Peripheral Arterial Disease, or what is commonly known as PAD, is a chronic disease where plaque gradually builds up in the arteries leading to limited blood flow or entirely block the flow of blood also called an occlusion.

 This Plaque that builds up in your arteries and veins is a waxy fatty substance caused by high levels of cholesterol and worsened by smoking.
 The plaque builds up on the arterial or vessel wall as it passes through the vessels along with the blood and can lead to the hardening or atherosclerosis of the arteries and eventual occlusion.
 Peripheral arterial disease is a very common disease affecting 1 in 20 Americans over the age of 50.

 At Western Vascular Institute, our vascular surgeons have years of experiencing in treating a range of arterial diseases including peripheral artery disease.
 We provide our patients in Phoenix, AZ and surrounding areas with the best diagnosis and treatment for PAD.
 Our highly skilled team at western vascular make providing the best vein and vascular care to patients possible!
 For more information, call one of our vein and vascular clinics at (480) 668-5000 to schedule an appointment today!

 Many people with peripheral artery disease have little to no symptoms, Mayo Clinic listed several PAD symptoms one could have such as:

 - Fatigue or cramping of the muscles in the calf, hip, thigh, or buttock muscles.

 - Pain in toes while resting, and an open wound on toes or feet.

 The symptoms may be present or absent but are due to a lack of blood flow to the muscle group, resulting in pain in the affected muscle groups.
 However, if the individual has diabetes or neuropathy, they may not feel the pain.